Double gauge invariance and covariantly-constant vector fields in Weyl geometry: Conclusion

-In another respect, the offered CCVF system looks \emph{underdetermined}, being insufficient to fix the (conformal class of equivalence for) metric itself.
+In another respect, the offered CCVF system looks \emph{underdetermined}, being insufficient, by itself, to determine the conformal class of the metric.
 So one has to supplement the system with an additional dynamical restriction following, probably, from a (conformal-invariant) Lagrangian.
 In this case, the CCVF system can enter the theory through, say, a Lagrangian multiplier procedure.
 However, the choice of a suitable Lagrangian in the framework of Weyl geometry is rather a difficult and yet unsolved problem (see, e.g.,~\cite{Schmidt,Schmidt2}).
 Probably, the problem can be simplified if one requires the invariance of the full Lagrangian under the above obtained \emph{double gauge symmetry}.